 Note: For charts from 1895 - 1900, a single JPEG image contains multiple monthly charts in one file.
 The months included in the image are listed sequentially in the filename.
 For example, the file 1897_07_08_09.jpg contains the monthly charts for July, August, and September for 1897.
 For the 1893 and 1894 charts, a composite chart was created from all of the summer months.
 The months included in the composite are listed in the filename.
 For example, the file 1893_04-09.jpg contains a composite of the data from April through September of 1893.

 The first two columns of Table 1 list the legend text from the charts from 1893 through 1950.
 Note: The charts after 1935 do not contain the Danish language column of the legend.
-The last three columns gives our interpretation of what the concentrations are for these text descriptions.
-The DMI Tenths column contains the fraction of sea ice cover as defined by the DMI.
-The % Concentration column contains the central value of concentration in percent of the associated DMI Tenths in percent.
+The last three columns give our interpretation of what corresponding concentration ranges or values are for these text descriptions.
+The DMI Tenths column contains the fraction of sea ice cover in ranges, as used by DMI.
+The % Concentration column contains the central value of concentration in percent of the associated ranges in DMI Tenths.
 The % Uncertainty column contains the assumed uncertainty in these concentrations in percent.
 The process for defining the concentration and uncertainty percentages in Tables 1 and 2 is described in the Arctic Sea Ice Concentration and Extent from Danish Meteorological Institute Sea Ice Charts, 1901-1956 data set.

 |Danish||English||DMI Tenths||% Concentration||% Uncertainty|